GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 .. code-block:: c

-  postscript             % A string with all the PostScript code as text length                 % Number of bytes in the string mode                   % 1 means has header only, 2 means has trailer only, 3 means complete
+  postscript      % A string with all the PostScript code as text length          % Number of bytes in the string mode            % 1 means has header only, 2 means has trailer only, 3 means complete comment         % Remark (Optional)

 Definition of the *PS structure* that holds the *PostScript* plot.